st0pli/LafTools/devtools/docs-generator/files/How to Release.md

 TODO: will do it later, shall provide 1) manual job 2) steps 3) Go Live 4) LV check

+1. Switch to the folder `/devtools/release`, which is a TS project for handling COS files

 # Note

 why you put installation files to COS for CN rather than just putting them in server? coz the bandwidth in China is too expensive...
 I dont' have enough money la.